additiveinverse/placeguntohead/contents/articles/03-phat-shield.md

 doors flung open form the force of the wind and the worst of the jock types screams

 > There's Gigantor!
 Everyone duck behind her!
-Use her as a fat shield
+Use her as a fat shield!